Skip navigation

 • The electrodes and cuff will record your heart rate and blood pressure.

 Tilt Table Test.
-This test measures your blood pressure and heart rate as you change your posture and position.
-During the test:
+This test measures your blood pressure and heart rate as you change your posture and position to find why you have had lightheadedness or fainted.
+During the first part of the test:

 • You will lie flat on a motorized table that has a footrest.